Lala Kramarenko: 2021

+2022-2025

-After recovering from a bout of COVID-19, Kramarenko started her season by competing at the 2022 Moscow Grand Prix, where she won silver in the all-around, behind fellow Russian teammate Dina Averina and ahead of Arina Averina.
+After recovering from COVID-19, Kramarenko started her season by competing at the 2022 Moscow Grand Prix, where she won silver in the all-around, behind fellow Russian teammate Dina Averina and ahead of Arina Averina.
 She also won gold in the ball and clubs final and silver in the ribbon final.

 At the 2022 Russian Rhythmic Gymnastics Championship, she won bronze in the all-around behind Dina and Arina Averina.

-A few weeks later, the FIG banned all Russian and Belarusian athletes.
+A few weeks later, the FIG banned all Russian and Belarusian athletes following the Russian invasion of Ukraine.
 As of 2024, she and her Russian teammates could only compete in domestic competitions, which prevented them from qualifying for the 2024 Paris Olympics.

-In January 2025, it was reported that Kramarenko underwent knee surgery in June 2024, where doctors mistakenly removed her healthy meniscus rather than the damaged one.
+In January 2025, it was reported that Kramarenko underwent knee surgery in June 2024.
+According to Irina Viner, doctors mistakenly removed her healthy meniscus rather than the damaged one.
+However, Kramarenko’s father denied this.
 After her surgery, Kramarenko spent about a month undergoing rehabilitation abroad, including time spent focusing on recovery in Israel.
-This medical mistreatment and other health issues lead to uncertainty over her athletic future.
+This medical treatment and other health issues lead to uncertainty over her athletic future.
+In November it was announced that she is resuming her career as a competitive gymnast.

+2026

+In early February 2026, she showcased her new routines for the season at the Moscow Championships.
+On February 3, she obtained her neutral status.

+In March, Kramarenko competed at the Russian Championships but failed to qualify for the All-Around Final due to lack of preparation time after her surgery.